jsupino/Methane_Emissions/README.md

 Dataset contains 1,548 items and 9 attributes.

+This project uses numpy, pandas, matplotlib, seaborn, and geopandas to conduct the data analysis.

 Objectives:
 1. Compare the World’s methane emission types.
 2. Compare the methane emissions for each region based on the top two types of methane emissions.